 - Preaheat the oven to 325°F

-- In a large mixing bowl cream together the butter and brown sugar eryrhtirol with a mixer.⅓ cup unsalted butter, ¼ cup swerve brown sugar
+- In a large mixing bowl cream together the butter and brown sugar eryrhtirol with a mixer.⅓ cup unsalted butter, ¼ cup brown sweetener

 - add the eggs, vanilla extract and optional molasses and mix again until ingredients are combined and mixture is frothy.
 About 1 minute on high speed.3 large eggs, 1 teaspoon vanilla extract, ¼ teaspoon molasses